1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > consciousness because the ultimate purpose is served.
 There

-> is gradual process of elevation in the practice of yama,
+> is a gradual process of elevation in the practice of yama,

 > and samadhi.
 But these only preface perfection by